-Authority and government in God's kingdom is one of the rewards we'll receive for our current faithfulness.

-I'm serving the Lord the best I can now hoping I'll get assigned a few tropical islands to rule over then.
+Authority and position in God's kingdom are one of the rewards we'll receive for our current faithfulness.
+Hey, I'm serving the Lord now, hoping I'll get assigned a few tropical islands to rule over in the Kingdom Age.

-In the Millennial Kingdom, we'll live among the mortals on Earth, but according to 1 Corinthians 15, by this point we'll have an immortal, incorruptible body.

-At the rapture, we'll receive resurrected bodies.
+In the Millennial Kingdom we'll live among the mortals on Earth, but according to 1 Corinthians 15 by this point we'll have an immortal, incorruptible body.
+For at the rapture we'll receive resurrected bodies.

-Our bodies will have the same capacities Jesus had after His resurrection...
-Recall how He would pop in and out on His disciples.
+Which means our bodies will have the same capacities Jesus had after His resurrection...
+Recall how He'd pop in and out on His disciples.
 His body wasn't confined materially or spatially.
-He could dematerialize and reappear.
-The disciples thought He was a ghost until they touched Him and felt the scars of His crucifixion.

-And you and I will have the same type of resurrected body.
+He was able to dematerialize and reappear.
+The disciples thought He was a ghost until they touched Him, and felt the scars of His crucifixion.
+And we'll have the same type of resurrected body.
 I like to say, we'll travel at the speed of want...
-Desire to go to Hawaii for a day... presto you're there!
+Desire to go to Hawaii for the day... presto!

-As we talk about this future Kingdom, you should know, not all Bible teachers agree with its literalness...
+As we talk about this future Kingdom you should know, not all Bible teachers agree with its literalness...

-Some Christians teach "A-millennialism" or "no millennium."
-A-millennialism assumes that the thousand year reign of Christ is merely symbolic of the Church.
-One day, Jesus will return and wraps it all up.
+Some Christians teach an "A-millennialism" or "no millennium."
+A-millennialism assumes the thousand year reign of Christ is merely symbolic of the Church Age.
+And one day Jesus will just return to wrap it all up.